UNINETTSigma2/documentation/jobs/jobtypes.md

 understand as possible, while trying to maximize the utilisation of the cluster.

-The principle is that a job increases 1 point per minute it is waiting in the queue, and once it reaches 20,000, it gets a reservation in the future.
+The principle is that a job's priority increases 1 point per minute the job is waiting in the queue, and once the priority reaches 20,000, the job gets a reservation in the future.
 It can start before that, and before it gets a reservation, but only if it does not delay any jobs with reservations.

 The different job types start with different priorities: